-The school will refer cases of unauthorised absence that meet the threshold for a penalty notice to the Local Authority for legal action unless there are reasonable grounds for not doing so.
+The school will issue notices to improve when support is not improving the attendance of students.
+The school will refer cases of unauthorised absence that meet the national threshold for a penalty notice to the Local Authority for legal action unless there are reasonable grounds for not doing so.
 The outcome of a referral to the Local Authority may be a penalty notice or prosecution.